-Course Course Grad Recommendations Credit

-Name e s

-820 Culinary Arts 1 9-12 Review of the student record in regard to the Student Code of Conduct 5
+Course # Course Name Grade Recommendations Credits 820 Culinary Arts 1 9-12 Review of the student record in regard to the Student Code of Conduct 5

 This course covers basic culinary preparation and cooking methods.

 - Focus on safety and sanitation within the food service establishment.

 - Basic culinary skills and fundamentals

 - Food preparations and cooking methods

 - Basic baking and pastry arts techniques

 - Foodservice career exploration

 - Culinary skills to gain knowledge and a skillset to apply to future careers.

 - Culinary Professional Portfolio (step 1)